 The staff of our school will teach, reinforce, and support the character qualities through the content of the Core Knowledge Sequence.
-All adults in this school community are expected to model our twelve character qualities, and to hold children accountable for exhibiting these qualities.
+All adults in this school community are expected to model our twelve character qualities and to hold children accountable for exhibiting these qualities. -TCKS Covenant

--TCKS Covenant

-Our Twelve Character Qualities: Our character education pillar is made specific by the twelve Character Qualities.
-Rather than having a long list of rules for students to unthinkingly obey, we have a list of general qualities.
-The reason for having general qualities rather than specific rules is to allow the students to cooperatively participate in their own character development rather than just following rules imposed on them.
+Our Twelve Character Qualities:

+Our character education pillar is made specific by the twelve Character Qualities.
+Rather than having a long list of rules for students to obey without thinking, we have a list of general qualities.
+The reason for having general qualities rather than specific rules is to allow the students to participate cooperatively in their own character development rather than just following rules imposed on them.
 Our twelve Character Qualities are:

 - Respect

+- Kindness

 - Responsibility

+- Humility

 - Citizenship

+- Integrity

 - Self-control

+- Perseverance

 - Honesty

+- Cooperation

 - Patience

-- Kindness

-- Humility

-- Intearity

-- Perseverance

-- Cooperation

 - Appreciation of individual strengths and cultural backgrounds